atreyeem99/ORCA-keywords/README.md

 - `Trust -0.3 ` Initial trust radius.
 Default is -0.3
 - `TolRMSD 2e-3 ` RMS displacement (a.u.)
 - `TolMaxD 4e-3`  Max. displacement (a.u.)
+- `DryRun false ` estimate the expected amount of memory needed for a total incore and an ondisk calculation (max/min)